Hot Buttered Rum

 Cooler weather is on the way, and in my house that means only one thing: soon we’ll have a fire in our fireplace.

 For those familiar with this little food blog, yes, we do live in Phoenix.

 Yes, houses do have fireplaces here.
-In fact, when we were house hunting, The Husband listed a fireplace as a requirement to buy.
+In fact, when we were house hunting, an old friend of mine listed a fireplace as a requirement to buy.